Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Are HDMI Switches Any Good?

-What’s the Difference Between an HDMI Switch and a Matrix Switch?
+What’s the Difference Between HDMI and Matrix Switches?

 A switch connects several devices to a single HDMI port on a TV, projector or soundbar, e.g., 5-in/1-out.
 A matrix switch connects several devices to multiple destinations, e.g., 5-in/3-out.